-From June 2013 through March 2014, the Company's Chairman and Chief Executive Officer advanced short-term loans to the Company aggregating \$150,000 in order to meet its minimum operating needs.
+To meet minimum operating needs, from June 2013 through March 2014 the Company's Chairman and Chief Executive Officer advanced short-term loans to the Company aggregating \$150,000.
 In March and April 2014, the Company completed a private placement by selling 928.5 shares of its Series G 1.5% Convertible Preferred Stock for gross proceeds of \$928,500 and repaid the aggregate advances.
 The Company's Chairman and Chief Executive Officer invested \$250,000 in the Series G 1.5% Convertible Preferred Stock private placement.
 During November and December 2014, the Company sold short-term convertible notes and warrants in an aggregate principal amount of \$369,500 to various accredited investors and an additional \$210,000 of such short-term convertible notes and warrants in February 2015.
-The Company terminated this financing effective February 18, 2015.
+The Company terminated this financing, which generated aggregate gross proceeds of \$579,500, effective February 18, 2015.
+On June 16, 2015, the Company's Chairman and Chief Executive Officer advanced \$40,000 to the Company in the form of a short-term loan for working capital purposes.
+The loan is due upon demand and bears interest at a rate of 10% per annum.